GopalModi/MultiThreadingInC-JAVA/README.md

 # MultiThreadingInC-JAVA

-Here you can get basics of multithreading programs in java and c.
+Here you can get basic multithreading programs in java and c.